sanjay900/xinputemu/README.md

 Santroller xinput Emulator
 ====================

 This is an xinput dll reimplementation compatible with DirectInput controllers.
 Think of x360ce without the configuration.
+For supported instruments, it makes sure to set the correct subtype.

+It currently supports santroller instruments, CRKD instruments, and any wired XInput guitars.

 ##### Usage
 - download and extract the [latest release](https://github.com/sanjay900/xinputemu/releases/latest)